Soccer-Atalanta fight back to draw with Man City as Kyle Walker ends up in goal

 Sterling finished off a flowing City move early on before Gabriel Jesus squandered a golden chance to double their lead by rolling a tame penalty wide on the brink of halftime.

-Pep Guardiola’s side were made to pay for their profligacy when Pasalic’s bullet header levelled the scores early in the second half and the City manager was left frustrated by his side’s performance after the interval.
+Pep Guardiola’s side were made to pay for their profligacy when Pasalic’s bullet header levelled the scores early in the second half.

-"In this competition you know you have your chances and moments and you have to take it," he said.

-"But with the problems we have, we made a good first half.
-First half we were outstanding and second we suffered.
-In the last 15 minutes we had the issue with the new keeper.”

 City remain top of Group C with 10 points, five ahead of Shakhtar Donetsk and Dinamo Zagreb, while the draw earned Atalanta their first point in the competition.